 - Complex Data Schemas: The Snowflake Schema generates many levels of complexity as it normalizes the attributes of the Star Schema.
 This is a major diference between Star and SnowflakeSchema results and it causes complicated source query JOINS.

-- Slower Cube Data Processing: This is a result of the complex joins, hence, the Star Schema appears as the better option when deciding between Star and Snowflake Schema (as far as cube data processing is concerned).
+- Slower Cube Data Processing: This is a result of the complex joins, hence, the Star Schema appears as the better option when deciding between Star Schema vs Snowflake Schema (as far as cube data processing is concerned).

 - Lower Data Integrity: Even after normalization, Snowflake Schemas cannot provide the level of data integrity that is provided by the traditional, highly-normalized database structures.

 That’s it!
-You now have a strong understanding of the differences between Star and Snowflake Schema
+You now have a strong understanding of the differences between Star Schema vs Snowflake Schema.

 Which one to choose?